 East End shisha bar owners fined for breaking smoking ban

-THE owners of a shisha bar in London’s East End have appeared in court after health inspectors raided the premises and found 30 people illegally smoking in the basement premises.
-They were prosecuted for allowing illegal smoking at Whitechapel’s Angelz Shisha
+OWNERS of a shisha bar in London’s East End have been fined after health inspectors raided the basement premises and found 30 people illegally smoking at Whitechapel’s Angelz Bar

-THE owners of a shisha bar in London's East End have appeared in court after health inspectors raided the premises and found 30 people illegally smoking in the basement premises.
+THE owners of a shisha bar in London’s East End have appeared in court after health inspectors raided the basement premises and found 30 people illegally smoking.

 Bilal Miah and Sual Ahmed faced Thames magistrates on summonses for allowing illegal smoking at Whitechapel’s Angelz Shisha Bar in Assam Street twice in November and December.

 They continued selling shisha to the public despite earlier warnings from Tower Hamlets council health inspectors, magistrates heard.

 Miah, from Whitechapel, was fined �1,615 including legal costs, his second prosecution for flouting the smoke free’ legislation.
 Ahmed, from Bethnal Green, was fined a total of �285 on his first offence.